ghanashyambudhathoki01/ghanashyambudhathoki01/README.md

 ## 🧠 What I'm Learning
 - Learning Full Stack Developer
+- - Learning Application Developer
 - Using Git and GitHub to manage and publish code

 ---

 ## 📘 My Learning Journey
-I began learning full stack development with the goal of building a future in tech, even though I had no programming background.
+I began learning full stack and application  development with the goal of building a future in tech, even though I had no programming background.
 Alongside full stack development, I’ve explored tools like Git and GitHub.
 My focus now is practicing consistently, building mini projects, and learning how real-world tools and code work together.

 ---